-For the three months ended March 31, 2013, the calculation of net decrease in net assets resulting from operations per diluted share does not include any stock options or restricted stock awards because such stock options and restricted stock awards were antidilutive.
-All other stock options and restricted stock awards may be dilutive in future periods in which there is a net increase in net assets resulting from operations in the event that there are significant increases in the average stock price in the stock market or significant decreases in the amount of unrecognized compensation cost.
+For the three months and nine months ended September 30, 2013, and for the three months ended September 30, 2012, the calculation of net increase (decrease) in net assets resulting from operations per diluted share does not include any stock options or restricted stock awards because such awards were anti-dilutive.
+For the nine months ended September 30, 2012, the calculation of net increase in net assets resulting from operations per diluted share includes 80 stock options because such stock options were dilutive.
+Stock options and restricted stock awards may be dilutive in future periods in which there are both a net increase in net assets resulting from operations and either significant increases in our average stock price or significant decreases in the amount of unrecognized compensation cost during the period.